codeplaysoftware/computecpp-sdk/demos/README.md

 initialized from there.
 The simulation can be viewed from different positions by dragging the mouse and using the mouse wheel to control the camera.

+### Fluid Simulation
+This demo visualizes fluid behavior in a closed container.
+Each cell in the cellular automata represents a fluid particle existing in a velocity field.
+Drag mouse around the screen to create fluid particles with velocities in direction of mouse travel.
+Fluid fades slowly over time so as not to fill the container.

 ### Building the demos
 To build the demos, call CMake with `-DCOMPUTECPP_SDK_BUILD_DEMOS=ON`